June 25, 2025, 4:32 am | Read time: 5 minutes

 The lagoon beach is described exactly like that–but it doesn’t quite match.
 However, I can already say this much: That doesn’t make it any less good or beautiful; it was just my expectations that weren’t met.

 Because I can certainly understand why some would crown this beach as the best in Europe.
-It is a small natural paradise with numerous pines that provide shade on hot summer days.
+It’s a small natural paradise with numerous pines that provide shade on hot summer days.
 So, you don’t have to set up an umbrella or rely on the umbrella-lounger combo in one of the beach clubs there.

 At the edge of the beach, grasses and other plants grow, making the beach appear wild and untouched.
 The sand itself is not quite as fine, in some parts also covered with plants, stones, and other dry wood.
 If you prefer it a bit “cleaner,” you should opt for one of the beach clubs, where the sand is free of weeds and the like.